 General

 Mourning Dove: Medium-sized dove with gray-brown upperparts and pink-brown underparts.
-Eyes are dark with a small, black spot beneath.
+Eyes are dark with a small black spot beneath.
 Bill is dark.
 Wings are gray-brown with black spots and dark primaries.
 Tail is long and pointed with black-edged white tips on outer feathers.
 Male has a pale blue tinted crown and a pink washed chest, shows some iridescence on neck.
-Female is duller.
-Juvenile has heavy spotting and scaled effect on wings.
+Female is paler with less gray on head and less iridescence on neck.
+Juvenile resembles female and has heavy spotting and scaled effect on wings.

 Range and Habitat

-Mourning Dove: Breeds from southeastern Alaska, Saskatchewan, Ontario, Quebec, and New Brunswick southward to Mexico and Panama.
-Spends winters north to the northern U.S. Favorite habitats include open fields, parks, and lawns with many trees and shrubs.
+Mourning Dove: Breeds from southeastern Alaska, southern Saskatchewan, Ontario, Quebec, and New Brunswick southward to Mexico, Panama, and the West Indies.
+Spends winters from the northern U.S. through southern Mexico.
+Its preferred habitats include open fields, parks, and lawns with many trees and shrubs.

 Breeding and Nesting

-Mourning Dove: Two white eggs are laid in a loosely made nest made of sticks and twigs built in a low bush or tree, or sometimes on the ground.
+Mourning Dove: These doves are monogamous and form strong pair bonds.
+The female dove builds the nest with the male flying about, gathering material and bringing it to her.
+Two white eggs are laid in a flimsy assembly of pine needles, twigs and grass stems, usually built in a low bush or tree or on the ground.
 Eggs are incubated for 14 days by both parents.

 Foraging and Feeding